This is where it all starts. I believe anyone can build their own Mandalorian costume. And it doesn’t need to be complicated or expensive.

 Most people change their kit design from what they originally envisioned.
 Expect that you’ll do the same as your build progresses.
 You might find an undersuit that fits you perfectly but it’s not the color you wanted.
 Or you may decide to create your own custom armor template designs instead of using standard templates.
 Let your kit evolve and remember that there’s no need to rush your project.
 Try to enjoy the process of creating your own kit, even if you find that your original plan needs adjusting.
 Enjoy seeing how it evolves.

-I recommend starting with soft parts, then moving on to the hard armor parts, leaving gauntlets and helmets last.
+I recommend starting with the soft parts, then moving on to the hard armor parts, leaving gauntlets and helmets last.

 Mandalorian Armor Types